 Next up is Tinabeth Piña, an award-winning multimedia journalist who writes about her own travels on her blog, TinabethTravels.com, and hosts and produces travel-themed TV series for PBS and CUNY TV.
 Her latest project, GLOBE SCHOLARS™, follows college students from New York studying abroad in South Korea.
-In this interview, Tinabeth talks about exploring her own backyard during the pandemic and the first places she’ll jet off to once we enter the “new normal” of post-pandemic travel.
+In this interview, Tinabeth talks about exploring her own backyard during the pandemic and the first places she’ll jet off to as we enter the “new normal” of post-pandemic travel.

 HI USA: To start off, how would you describe your work for any of our readers who might not be familiar with it?